Knowledge Base

 Assigning services to the certificate

-Note: If you ever need to export your certificate, make sure to include all certificates in the certification chain when prompted.
+Note: If you ever need to export your certificate, ensure to include all certificates in the certification chain when prompted.
 Otherwise, the certificate will not function correctly.

 Review

-By following this guide, you have learned how to install your SSL certificate in the Exchange Admin Center and assign it to the appropriate services.
+By following this guide, you have learned how to install your SSL certificate with Exchange 2013 in the Exchange Admin Center and assign it to the appropriate services.
 This process encrypts your server's communications, enhances security, and builds trust with your users by protecting their data.